Ewe people: Dance

-Agahu is both the name of a dance and of one of the many secular music associations (clubs) of the Ewe people of Togo, Dahomey, and in the south-eastern part of the Volta Region.
+Agahu is the name of a dance as well as one of the many secular music associations (clubs) of the Ewe people of Togo, Dahomey, and in the south-eastern part of the Volta Region.
 Each club (Gadzok, Takada, and Atsiagbeko are other such clubs) has its own distinctive drumming and dancing, as well as its own repertoire of songs.
 A popular social dance of West Africa, Agahu was created by the Egun speaking people from the town of Ketonu in what is now Benin.
-From there it spread to the Badagry area of Nigeria, where Ewe Settlement mostly fisherman heard, adapted.
+From there it spread to the Badagry area of Nigeria, where inhabitants of the Ewe Settlement, mostly fishermen, heard and adapted it.
 In dancing the Agahu, two circles are formed; the men stay stationary with their arms out and then bend with a knee forward for the women to sit on.
 They progress around the circle until they arrive at their original partner.

 Gbedzimido is a war dance mostly performed by the people of Mafi-Gborkofe and Amegakope in the Central Tongu district of Ghana's Volta Region.
-Gbedzimido has been transformed into a contemporary dance and is usually seen only on very important occasions like the Asafotu festival, celebrated annually by the Tongu people around December.
-The dance is also performed at the funerals of highly placed people in society, mostly men.
+Gbedzimido has been transformed into a contemporary dance, and is usually seen only on very important occasions like the Asafotu festival, celebrated annually by the Tongu people around December.
+The dance is also performed at the funerals of highly-placed people in society, mostly men.
 Mafi-Gborkofe is a small farming village near Mafi-Kumase.

 Gota uses the mystical calabash drum of Benin, West Africa.
 The calabash was originally called the "drum of the dead" and was played only at funerals.
 It is now performed for social entertainment.
 The most exciting parts of Gota are the synchronized stops of the drummers and dancers.

 Tro-u is ancestral drum music that is played to invite ancestors to special sacred occasions at a shrine.
 For religious purposes, a priest or priestess would be present.
 There are fast and slow rhythms that can be called by the religious leader in order to facilitate communication with the spirit world.
 The bell rhythm is played on a boat-shaped bell in the north, but the southern region uses a double bell.
 The three drums must have distinct pitch levels in order to lock in.

 Sowu is one of the seven different styles of drumming that belong to the cult of Yewe, adapted for stage.
 Yewe is the God of Thunder and lightning among the Ewe speaking people of Togo, Benin, and in south-eastern parts of the Volta Region.
 Yewe is a very exclusive cult and its music is one of the most developed forms of sacred music in Eweland.